elugens/hello-javascript/docs/browser-related-questions/browser-document/walking-the-dom-tree.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, the next sibling gets accessed via the nextSibling property, and the previous sibling node gets accessed via the previousSibling property.
-The parent node gets accessed via the parentNode property.
+  <div><strong>Interview Response:</strong> Yes, we can access the next sibling via the nextSibling property, and the previous sibling node gets accessed via the previousSibling property.
+We can access the parent node via the parentNode property.
 We should note that using these properties allows direct access to all nodes, including the text and comment nodes.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />